department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/text-revisions/686-punch-list-0720.md

 ### Pre-launch mandatory content revisions
 - [ ] Change header (H1) across all screens to be: "Add or remove a dependent on your VA disability benefits"
-- [ ] Capitalize "V" in "Veteran" throughout form
+- [ ] Confirm capital "V" in "Veteran" throughout form (particularly "Is your spouse a Veteran? " question in add spouse workflow)
-- [ ] Remove **Note:** from the first sentence on Add Student screen and treat it like a mini intro.
+- [ ] Remove **Note:** from the first sentence on Add Student screen, and change it to: "This section is equal to Request for Approval of School Attendance (VA Form 21-674).
+If you’re applying for benefits for a child 18 to 23 years old who will be attending school, you’ll also need to fill out this information."

 ### Change in UI for location pattern